-Complaints should be addressed to Olga Dais, Esq.
+Complaints should be addressed to Olga Carter Dais, Esq.
 (Telephone: 718-262-2140), who has been designated to coordinate Section 504 compliance efforts.

 - 1. A complaint may be filed in writing or verbally, should contain the name and the address of the person filing it, and should briefly describe the alleged violation of the regulations. - 2.
-A complaint should be filed within 30 days after the complainant becomes aware of the alleged violation.
-This requirement can be waived at the discretion of the Committee on the Disabled.
-(Processing of allegations of discrimination, which occurred before this grievance procedure was in place, will be considered on a case-by-case basis.) - 3.
+A complaint should be filed within 30 days after the complainant becomes aware of the alleged violation. - 3.
 An investigation, as may be appropriate, shall follow a filing of a complaint.
 The 504/ADA Committee Coordinator shall conduct the investigation.
-He or she may, at his or her discretion, request the assistance of one or more members of the Committee on the Disabled.
 These rules contemplate informal but thorough investigations, affording all interested persons and their representatives, if any, an opportunity to submit evidence relevant to a complaint.

-Under the Office of Civil Rights regulations, the College need not process complaints from applicants for employment or from applicants for admission to post-secondary educational institutions. - 4.
-A written or verbal determination as to the validity of the complaint and a description of the resolution, if any shall be issued by the 504/ADA Coordinator and a copy Forwarded to the complainant no later than 30 days after its filing.
-This requirement can be waived at the discretion of the Committee. - 5.
-The Section 504/ADA Coordinator shall maintain the files and records of York College relating to the complaints filed.
+- 4. A written or verbal determination as to the validity of the complaint and a description of the resolution, if any, should be issued by the 504/ADA Coordinator and a copy forwarded to the complainant within 30 days after its filing. - 5.
+The 504/ADA Coordinator shall maintain the files and records of the complaints filed.

 XV.
-AFFIRMATIVE ACTION PLAN FOR DISABLED VETERANS & VETERANS OF THE VIETNAM ERA
+DISABLED VETERANS & VETERANS OF THE VIETNAM ERA